exercism/terraform/README.md

 Terraform state is stored in s3.

 Create a bucket with Bucket Versioning enabled.
-The default bucket is currently `exercism-staging-terraform` - update `terraform/terraform.tf` if you want to change this.
+The default bucket is currently `exercism-terraform` - update `terraform/terraform.tf` if you want to change this.

 Create a policy called `terraform-s3-state` with the following JSON:
 ```